ayadav6/lms/README.md

 Milestone 1: Initial project setup and prototype.
 Focus on setting up GitHub, project structure, database, and skeleton code.

-Milestone 2: Complete the persistence layer (database integration and functionality).
+Milestone 2: Complete the persistence layer with database integration and functionality.

+### Milestone 3:

-Milestone 3: Finalize all features and non-persistence layers, such as frontend and logic.
+Scope: Finalize all features and non-persistence layers, such as frontend and logic.

+#### Deliverable:

+- Each team member has implemented the Service Layer, Controller, DTO, and Unit Tests for their respective modules, which include:
+   - User Management
+   - Course Management
+   - Assessment and Grading
+   - Discussion Forum
+   - Notification
+- Additionally, we configured the H2 database for the project.
+All tables are now generated and configured, allowing smooth testing and development.

+#### Modules and Functionalities Completed:

+Each module now has a fully implemented non-persistence layer with:

+- Service Layer
+- Controller Layer
+- DTO (Data Transfer Object)
+- Unit Testing

+Each team member was responsible for implementing the above layers for their respective module.

+#### Database Configuration:

+The project uses an H2 database for the following reasons:

+- Ease of Setup: H2 is lightweight, making it ideal for development and testing.
+- In-Memory Option: For testing, we utilize the in-memory option, which speeds up test execution and reduces setup time.
+- Automatic Table Generation: Tables for all modules (e.g., User, Course, Assignment, Discussion, Notification) are generated automatically through the JPA annotations and H2 configurations.

+#### Decisions Made:

+- Service Layer Logic: Each team member developed the logic necessary for their respective modules to function independently, improving modularity.
+- Branching Strategy: Each team member worked on their module in a separate branch to avoid conflicts and facilitate independent testing.
+Merging into the main branch was done once each feature was completed and reviewed.

+#### Lessons Learned:

+- From now onwards we have decided to use separate branches for each feature and merging after all the conflicts have been resolved.
+- While H2 is ideal for development and testing due to its speed and simplicity, we plan to transition to a more robust database for production deployment to ensure better data persistence and scalability.

 Final Submission: Complete and polished LMS with all features implemented, tested, and documented.

 Development Tools and Standards
 1. IDE: IntelliJ or VS Code.
 2. Coding Standards: Follow the Google Java Style Guide.
-3. Version Control: Weekly code merges to resolve conflicts and sync changes.Dhairya4256
+3. Version Control: Weekly code merges to resolve conflicts and sync changes.

 Team Members & Responsibilities